openstack/rally/doc/source/install.rst

    likely to work if your home directory has excessively open permissions (e.g., ``0755``), which is not recommended.

+All task samples, docs and certification tasks you could find at /opt/rally/.
-You may want to save the last command as an alias:
+Also you may want to save the last command as an alias:

 .. code-block:: bash